 - 1. To receive information pertaining to the specific charges, the time, date, and place of the hearing no less than 48 hours prior to the hearing, unless accommodations are made by the student for a shorter time period.
 The specific names of committee members will not be provided to students. - 2.
 The accused student, student group, or student organization can be accompanied by a representative(s) of their choice; however, their representative(s) is not allowed to speak during the hearing with the exception of providing instruction regarding your Fifth Amendment Rights.
 The role of the representative(s) is to support the accused student or witness throughout the hearing, but that role is passive and will not include directly questioning witnesses, or addressing the hearing committee.
-If a student, student organization, or student group plans to bring a representative(s) and/or witness(es) to the hearing, the student, student group, or student organization must notify the Vice President for Student Affairs or designee in writing of their name at least 48 hours prior to the hearing.
+If a student, student organization, or student group plans to bring a representative(s) and/or witness(es) to the hearing, the student, student group, or student organization must notify the hearing board in writing of their name at least 48 hours prior to the hearing.
+The information should be submitted to studentconduct@jsums.edu.
 Each student is allowed a maximum of two advisors during a hearing.